ValerieEskens/vue-hackcamp/day3/doc.md

 ## Functional components

 Functional components don't have instances.
-Is a component is used a lot, there's all new instances for the usages of them, that's expensive.
+If a component is used a lot, there's all new instances for the usages of them, that's expensive.
 This can all be avoided with functional components.

 Why not make all components functional?